pythonIsFast/Text2Pen/README.md

 Always make sure to **save your work** and use the tool in a safe environment.

+⚠️ Note on Microsoft OneNote Terms of Service
+Text2Pen automates input into Microsoft OneNote.
+This may violate Microsoft's Terms of Service.
+Use the tool only for personal, non-commercial purposes and at your own risk.

+⚠️ Automatic Updates
+Text2Pen may replace or update its executable files automatically.
+Ensure you trust the source before running updates.

 ⚠️This tool currently only works on Windows⚠️

 # ---